pattonsgirl/Spring2021-CEG2350/Labs/Lab10/README.md

 8. Do `git` commands still work in the folder you extracted?
 Write down your findings.
    - Hint: think back to ssh keys

-## Part 4: The Git Part (1 pt)

-1. Create a folder in your repository called `Lab09`.
-Create a file called `README.md`.
-Copy and paste your lab notes into the file. `add`, `commit` and `push` your file to remote.

 ## Extra Credit: G@M3R (4 pts)

 Install ninvader from the package above.
 For credit, you need to list how you installed ninvaders succesfully.
 Since it is a text based C language game, you will need an additional library in C, called `ncurses`.
 Note: You may use the package manager (`apt`) to install the ncurses library, but you may **not** use the package manager (`apt`) to install ninvaders.

+## Part 3: The Git Part (1 pt)

+1. Use `git` commands to `add`, `commit` and `push` the `Lab10` folder to GitHub.

 ## Submission

-Upload your file named `Lab09-LastName.txt` to the Pilot Dropbox.
+In your GitHub repository, select the green `Code` button then select `Download ZIP`.
+Upload this zip file to the Pilot Dropbox.

+In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project your are submitting.